usnistgov/metaschema/website/content/specification/_index.md

 If `@collapsible` is not specified, the default value is `no`.

-The following behavior is required to be used for each value of `@collapsible`:
+The following behaviors are REQUIRED to be used for each value of `@collapsible`.

 - `no` - Do not collapse.
-This is the default.
+This is the default behavior when `@collapsible` is not declared.
 - `yes` - Collapse values that have flags with equivalent values.

 A flag value is equivalent if the value, or default value if not provided, is an exact match.
 A non-default flag is considered to have no value and will match the same flag on another instance that has no value.